 - the Society of Friends of Milton's Cottage Annual Lecture, Mercers' Hall, London

 2011 was the 400th anniversary of the publication of the King James Version of the Bible.
-I have given some 70 talks on the KJV in Belgium, Britain, Bulgaria, Canada, France, Ireland, Israel, Romania, Switzerland, the United States and the Vatican.
+Since then I have given some 70 talks on the KJV in Belgium, Britain, Bulgaria, Canada, France, Ireland, Israel, Romania, Switzerland, the United States and the Vatican.
 Venues have included cathedrals (Bristol, Ely, Exeter, Leicester, Lichfield, Norwich, Sheffield and Winchester), churches (Anglican/ Episcopal, Methodist, Roman Catholic, United Reform), clubs (including the Athenaeum in London and the Harvard Club in New York), exhibitions (including Atlanta, Charlotte NC, Colorado Springs, Edinburgh, Jerusalem, and Oklahoma City), libraries (including the Philadelphia Free Library), the Inns of Court (Gray's Inn), learned societies (including the Royal Philosophical Society of Glasgow), literary festivals (Althorp, Belfast, Bloxham) and universities.
 I published a monograph on the history of the King James Bible and an edition of the 1611 text; the British government bought 21,144 copies of my edition of the Bible, and presented a copy to every primary and secondary school in England.
 I also contributed to BBC radio and television programmes on the KJV.
-I serve on the Academic Committee of the Museum of the Bible, which will open in Washington DC, possibly in April 2017.
-My responsibility concerns the section of the Museum devoted to Biblical archaeology and the history of the Bible.
-At present this agreeable task takes me to the United States once a month.
 My microsite gives details of these activities: